What is Mulm or Detritus in Aquariums?

 If you wish to remove mulm, it can be easily vacuumed up using an aquarium siphon.
 Detritus tends to pile up at the bottom of the tank in low flow areas.
 It also gets stuck behind aquarium decorations, driftwood, and rocks.
 If you have baby fish or shrimp in the tank, be very careful when gravel vacuuming.
 Some breeders prefer to use a turkey baster or airline tubing (as the siphon tube) to gently remove debris.

 This next method is great for aquariums with fish that can swim in high currents.
-Increase the water flow in the fish tank using power heads or circulation pumps.
+Increase the water flow in the fish tank using power heads.
 By blowing the detritus into the water column, it has a greater chance of being sucked up by the aquarium filter so that the particles can be mechanically strained out of the water before returning to the fish tank.
 If too much mulm builds up in the filter, it may become clogged (and even overflow if it’s a hang-on-back filter), so make sure to regularly clean your filter and rinse out the accumulated sludge.

 If you have a planted aquarium and want to keep mulm in the substrate, there are ways of minimizing its appearance so that your fish tank doesn’t look dirty.
 Substrates with small, close-fitting particles (like sand) often build up mulm more quickly because the detritus cannot enter or get embedded into the sand as easily.
 Therefore, choose a mottled, tan-colored substrate so that the mulm is camouflaged and blends in with its surroundings.
 Another solution is to pick a substrate with small, pebble-sized particles (like gravel or Seachem Eco-Complete) that has plenty of gaps in between, thus allowing the mulm to easily sink between them and reach the roots of your plants.